microsoft/azuredevopslabs/labs/vstsextend/ansible/readme.md

 1. How Ansible can be used to implement Infrastructure as Code (IaC)
 1. How to automate infrastructure deployments in the Cloud with Ansible and Azure pipelines.

-The following image describes the lab workflow
+The following image will walk you through all the steps explained in this lab

  ![](images/Ansible-workflow.gif)